lethal-guitar/minify-cakephp/README.md

 More info: http://code.google.com/p/minify

-For this plugin, the application Minify is inside Vendor
+For this plugin, the application Minify is inside vendors

 ### Version

-Written for CakePHP 2.0+
+This fork is for CakePHP 1.3 - the original version is written for CakePHP 2.0+.

 ### Installation